Access factsheets providing information on employment law issues for Ireland

 Following a consultation period, the Employment Act (Northern Ireland) 2011 came into force on 3 April 2011.
 The main effects of the Act are:

-The statutory grievance procedure contained in the Employment (Northern Ireland) Order 2003 is repealed and replaced by the Code of Practice on disciplinary and grievance procedures (see below).
-Non-compliance with the Code by an employer may result in a tribunal increasing any award by up to 50%, if it considers it just and equitable to do so.
-Where the employee has failed to comply with the Code, any award can be reduced by up to 50%.
+The statutory grievance procedure contained in the Employment (Northern Ireland) Order 2003 was repealed and replaced by the code of practice on disciplinary and grievance procedures (see below).
+Non-compliance with the code by an employer may result in a tribunal increasing any award by up to 50%, if it considers it just and equitable to do so.
+Where the employee has failed to comply with the code, any award can be reduced by up to 50%.
 In Great Britain, the award can be reduced by up to 25%.

-Importantly, the Act retains for Northern Ireland in the long term the statutory three-step minimum disciplinary procedure.
+Importantly, the Act retained the long term the statutory three-step minimum disciplinary procedure in Northern Ireland.
 A dismissal which fails to follow this procedure will remain automatically unfair and a tribunal will remain able to increase any award by because of it by up to 50%.
 In Great Britain, the award can be increased by up to 25%.

 The statutory dismissal and disciplinary procedure applies to most dismissals, including redundancy and the termination of fixed-term contracts.

-Former provisions, allowing for an extension of time to bring a tribunal claim where statutory procedures apply, are repealed.
-This should simplify matters, because the time limit for most claims will be three months from the date of termination or the act complained of.
+Former provisions, allowing for an extension of time to bring a tribunal claim where statutory procedures apply, were repealed.
+This simplified matters, because the time limit for most claims is now three months from the date of termination or the act complained of.

 The qualifying period before an employee can bring a claim of unfair dismissal remains at one year.
 It has not been increased to two years, as in Great Britain, and there seems to be no political appetite to change this in the future.